 - 1. IN101 Introduction to International Studies - 2.
 IN212 Global Problems - 3.
 Foundations Course choose one Foundations course - 4.
 Skill choose one of the following: (6 hrs.) - a.
 Two courses in world language beyond the B.A. requirement - b.
 Two courses in international economics: BS 463 International Finance and EC 347 International Trade (and their prerequisites) - c.
 Two of the following courses in methodology: MA 321 Statistics II, PS/SO 274 Methods of Social Research, PY 251 Research Design and Analysis I, PY 252 Research Design and Analysis II, HI 226 Laboratory Course in Historical Method (and any prerequisites) - 2.
 Study Abroad (9 hrs.) - 3.
 Disciplinary Perspectives choose one course from three of the four following Disciplinary Perspectives; two courses must be upper-level (9 hrs.): Historical Perspectives; Arts and Literature; Business, Economics, and Politics; and Culture and Society - 4.
 IN 401 Senior Seminar in International Studies (3 hrs.)

 FOUNDATIONS COURSES

-AH 111 Survey of Art History

-EC 243 Principles of Economics:

-Macro

-HI 140 World Civilizations I

-HI 141 World Civilizations II

-HI 142 World Civilizations III HI 143 World Civilizations IV
+AH 111 Survey of Art History EC 242 Principles of Economics: Micro EC 243 Principles of Economics: Macro HI 140 World Civilizations I HI 141 World Civilizations II

-PH 120 Ethics

-PS 117 Introduction to Global Politics

-SO 112 Anthropology

 DISCIPLINARY PERSPECTIVES

 HISTORICAL PERSPECTIVES